 This is when fans are fond of two characters who they see as an ideal couple, yet the work never makes the relationship canon.
 They will draw fan art and write lovingly detailed fan fiction depicting these couples being adorable together.
 Or boning.
 The communities come up with tabloid-y portmanteau names for these pairings, too.
 For example, the extremely popular ship of Captain America (Steve Rogers) and the Winter Soldier (Bucky Barnes) from the Marvel CInematic Universe is called "Stucky."
 It all kind of rules, to be honest, because some of these ships are more daring and have better chemistry than canon relationships.

 Right. *cracks knuckles* If there's one piece of fiction that embodies this entire goddamn site, it's this.
 Sir Elton, let me tell you about Homestuck.
 It's an ungodly long webcomic by a guy named Andrew Hussie about four kids who get sucked into a computer game that ends the world.
 They then meet a group of twelve horned, gray-skinned alien kids who are also playing the same game, which prompts a shift in the story's focus from video game hijinks to melodramatic anime tropes.
 Homestuck ran from 2009 until 2016 and its plot got ever more complex and loopy as it went on (there are more than 100 named characters by the midway point, along with multiple universes, self-recursive timelines, and several reenactments of scenes from 90s action blockbusters) until it eventually became a multimedia work encompassing Flash games, animated short films, and an indie record label.
-It was so big at one point that the fans threw about $2.5 million dollars at Hussie on Kickstarter so that he could make an adventure game based on the comic's universe.
-Homestuck is a truly wondrous work and you should probably read at least some of it (start at Act 5 if you want to get to the "good part") if you ever want to understand Tumblr in all its geeky glory.
+It was so big at one point that the fans threw about $2.5 million at Hussie on Kickstarter so that he could make an adventure game based on the comic's universe.
+I'm actually totally serious here when I say that Homestuck is still fucking amazing and you should probably read at least some of it (start at Act 5 if you want to get to the "good part") if you ever want to understand Tumblr in all its geeky glory.